The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 The inclusion of the error message is the only change to see between the version above

-and the version before it using try / catch
+setting error action and the version before it using try / catch.
+The division-by-zero error

 itself can’t change, PowerShell is changing the way it is handled inside function two.